John Jones (academic)

 Henry John Franklin Jones known as John Jones (6 May 1924 – 28 February 2016) was an English academic, a Fellow of Merton College, Oxford, and Oxford University's 38th Professor of Poetry (1978–1983).
 Jones wrote books on literary topics including Greek tragedy, Wordsworth, Shakespeare and a novel, The Same God (1972).
+He was a passionate football fan and a supporter of Plymouth Argyle, and spent three years (1956–1959) as football correspondent for The Observer.

-The Same God is described as "idiosyncratic" by literary historian and critic Frank Kermode (1920–2010).
+Jones was married to the painter Jean Jones (née Robinson), with whom he had two children.